How Gratitude Changes Your Brain and Mood

 4. Say It Out Loud.

-Gratitude verbalized not only makes you feel more thankful but also benefits the person you are expressing it, having a ripple effect of positivity in your surroundings.
+Gratitude verbalized not only makes you feel more thankful but also benefits the person you are expressing it to, having a ripple effect of positivity in your surroundings.

 Make it a practice to express thank you meaningfully, not automatically.